noseka1/quay-kustomization/quay-instance/README.md

 ### Development Variant

-Development variant uses a Local storage.
+Development variant uses a local storage.
 This means that Quay will store container images into a directory `/datastorage/registry` on the local file system.
-The kustomization mounts a PVC into this directory to obtain a persistent local storage.
+The kustomization mounts a PVC into this directory to achieve a persistent local storage.
 Images uploaded to the registry will survive a restart of the Quay pod.
-Note that *Local storage is not meant to be used for production deployments*.
+Note that *local storage is not meant to be used for production deployments*.

 Development variant deploys a single Quay pod to preserve resources.